 This dress pattern features a basque bodice that closes in in the front with five buttons or snaps and 3/4 length sleeves finished with two piece turned cuffs.
 The simple five paneled bustle skirt has a slight flair and extra fullness in the back giving it ample room to be worn over a bustle.
 A draped overskirt gives this dress a quintessential Early Bustle Period look.
 The overskirt can be attached directly to the underskirt or mounted on a separate waistband to allow for mixing and matching pieces.

-This PDF sewing pattern is designed to fit 18-inch dolls such as American Girl®.
+This PDF sewing pattern by Thimbles and Acorns is designed to fit 18-inch dolls such as American Girl®.

 Recommended Fabrics: Dress and Lining in lightweight woven fabric such as cotton, cotton blends gingham, lawn, linen, or silk.
 Not suitable for knits.

 Skill Level: Intermediate

 What You Get: One 29 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full-size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.